CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ### mamba
 The tool also supports using [mamba](https://github.com/mamba-org/mamba) for installing packages.
-Mamba often findes suitable packages much faster than conda, so it is a good option when required package list is long.
+Mamba often finds suitable packages much faster than conda, so it is a good option when required package list is long.
 Enable this feature by adding the `--mamba` flag.

 ```
 conda-containerize new --mamba --prefix <install_dir> env.yml